karayabin/universe-snapshot/universe/Ling/Light_Realist/doc/api/Ling/Light_Realist/Service/LightRealistService/executeRequestById.md

 Params an array containing the following:

 - ?tags: the tags to use with the request. (see [the realist tag transfer protocol](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/realist-tag-transfer-protocol.md) for more details).
+- ?csrf_token: string|null. the value of the csrf token to check against.
+If not passed or null, no csrf checking will be performed.
+- ?csrf_token_pass: bool.
+If true, will bypass the csrf_token validation.
+         Usually, you only want to use this if you've already checked for another csrf token earlier (i.e. you already trust that the user is who she claimed she is).

 If the sql query is not valid, an exception will be thrown.